-Amanda was probably born Alain Tapp in Saigon (or France?) in 1939, but it might have been Hong Kong in 1941 or 1945 or even (as she now claims) November 1948.
+Amanda Lear was probably born Alain Tapp in Saigon (or France?) on 18 November 1939, but it might have been Hong Kong in 1941 or 1945 or even 1948 based on various statements she has made.
 She's apparently of mixed parentage, at various times she's claimed to have British, French and Indonesian fathers, and English and Russo-Oriental mothers.
-Although now now usually identified as being 'French', she actually holds a British passport and uses a Scottish surname!
-The only thing really certain is that she was destined to become another of the gorgeous young transsexuals to emerge in France during the '60's, and was later was an icon of the 1970s'.
+Although usually identified as being 'French', she actually holds a British passport and uses a Scottish surname!

-After an education supposedly in Switzerland and England, by 1959 at latest Amanda had moved to France - still a tall, gangly and rather Asian looking boy.
-Radically transformed by hormones and almost certainly plastic surgery to reduce the size of her nose, she first became publicly noticed in 1960 when she started working as an exotic showgirl and stripper known as Peki d'Oslo at the Le Carrousel revue in Paris.
+After an education supposedly in Switzerland and England, by 1959 at latest Amanda had moved to France - a tall, gangly and rather Asian looking boy.
+Transformed by hormones and almost certainly plastic surgery to reduce the size of her nose, she first became publicly noticed in 1960 when she started working as an exotic showgirl and stripper known as Peki d'Oslo at the Le Carrousel revue in Paris.

 Peki's exotic looks quickly attracted the eye of Salvador Dali and she became his regular companion (despite his marriage in 1934 to Gala) and muse.
 She often appeared in public with Dali in the 1960's and early 1970's - later capitalising on this with the book My Life with Dali.
 As with much of Amanda's life, the book is very confusing as it claims that she first met Dali in 1965, despite photographic evidence that it was much earlier.